iomesh/docs/docs/advanced-functions/multiple-cluster-management.md

     - Set `iomesh.chunk.dataCIDR`, `diskDeploymentMode`, and `edition`.
 See configuration details in [Install IOMesh](../deploy-iomesh-cluster/install-iomesh.md).

     - Configure `nodeAffinity` for fields `iomesh.meta.podPolicy`, `iomesh.chunk.podPolicy`, and `iomesh.redirector.podPolicy` respectively so that they can be scheduled to nodes `k8s-woker-{0~2}`.

       ```yaml
-        meta:
+      ...
+      iomesh:
+      ...
+        chunk:
           podPolicy:
             affinity:
               nodeAffinity:
                 requiredDuringSchedulingIgnoredDuringExecution:
                   nodeSelectorTerms:
                   - matchExpressions:
-                        - key: kubernetes.io/hostname  # The key of the Kubernetes node label.
+                    - key: kubernetes.io/hostname  # The key of the node label.
                       operator: In
-                          values:  # The values of the Kubernetes node label.
+                      values:  # The value of the node label.
                       - k8s-woker-0
                       - k8s-woker-1
                       - k8s-woker-2
       ...
-        iomesh:
-        ...
-            chunk:
+        meta:
           podPolicy:
             affinity:
               nodeAffinity:
                 requiredDuringSchedulingIgnoredDuringExecution:
                   nodeSelectorTerms:
                   - matchExpressions:
-                        - key: kubernetes.io/hostname # The key of the Kubernetes node label.
+                    - key: kubernetes.io/hostname  # The key of the node label.
                       operator: In
-                        values: # The values of the Kubernetes node label.
+                      values:  # The value of the node label.
                       - k8s-woker-0
                       - k8s-woker-1
                       - k8s-woker-2
       ...
         redirector:
           podPolicy:
             affinity:
               nodeAffinity:
                 requiredDuringSchedulingIgnoredDuringExecution:
                   nodeSelectorTerms:
                   - matchExpressions:
-                      - key: kubernetes.io/hostname  # The key of the Kubernetes node label.
+                    - key: kubernetes.io/hostname  # The key of the node label.
                       operator: In
-                        values:  # The values of the Kubernetes node label.
+                      values:  # The value of the node label.
                       - k8s-woker-0
                       - k8s-woker-1
                       - k8s-woker-2
       ```

     - Configure `nodeAffinity` and `podAntiAffinity` for `iomesh.zookeeper`.
 The former will schedule `zookeeper` to nodes `k8s-woker-{0~2}`, while the latter ensures that each node has a `zookeeper` pod to avoid a single point of failure.

-      - Locate `nodeAffinity` and `podAntiAffinity`, you should see the content below:
+      - Locate `iomesh.zookeeper.podPolicy`, you should see the content below:
       ```yaml
       ...
       iomesh:
       ...
         zookeeper:
           podPolicy:
             affinity:
-                  nodeAffinity:
-                  podAntiAffinity:
       ```
       - Copy and paste the following sample code and configure `key` and `values`.

         ```yaml
         ...
         iomesh:
         ...
           zookeeper:
             podPolicy:
               affinity:
                 nodeAffinity:
                   requiredDuringSchedulingIgnoredDuringExecution:
                     nodeSelectorTerms:
                     - matchExpressions:
-                        - key: kubernetes.io/hostname # The key of the Kubernetes node label.
+                      - key: kubernetes.io/hostname  # The key of the node label.
                         operator: In
-                        values: # The values of the Kubernetes node label.
+                        values:  # The value of the node label.
                         - k8s-woker-0
                         - k8s-woker-1
                         - k8s-woker-2
                 podAntiAffinity:
                   preferredDuringSchedulingIgnoredDuringExecution:
                   - podAffinityTerm:
                       labelSelector:
                         matchExpressions:
                         - key: app
                           operator: In
                           values:
                           - iomesh-zookeeper
                       topologyKey: kubernetes.io/hostname
                     weight: 20
-        ```

-4. Perform deployment.
+3. Perform deployment.
 If all pods are shown as `Running`, then IOMesh has been installed successfully.

    ```shell
    helm install iomesh iomesh/iomesh --create-namespace  --namespace iomesh-system  --values iomesh.yaml